sizzlebop/CLIche/docs/RESEARCH_COMMAND_README.md

 The research command follows these steps:

 1. **Search Phase**:
-   - Uses DuckDuckGo to find relevant sources for your query
+   - Uses DuckDuckGo or Brave Search to find relevant sources for your query
+   - Automatically falls back to alternative search engines if primary search fails
    - Ranks results by relevance and recency

 2. **Content Extraction Phase**: